Author: Derya Tombuloğlu

 I recently came across an MIT Sloan article quoting Steve Jobs’s perspective on consultancy.
-I had an urge to do more than a click and share my reflections … hoping that would trigger more thoughts and contribute to the transformation of the consulting business.
+I had the urge to share my reflections, hoping that it would trigger more thoughts and contribute to the transformation of the consulting business.

 Consultants, he said, miss out on a key piece of professional growth at a company: learning from mistakes.

-Since they typically swoop in to offer advice and recommendations on a project but don’t stick around to see the success or failure of their ideas, they’re only seeing a part of the process.
+Since they typically swoop in to offer advice and recommendations on a project but don’t stick around to see the success or failure of their ideas, they only see a part of the process.

 “I think that without owning something over an extended period of time, like a few years, where someone has a chance to take responsibility for one’s recommendations, where one has to see one’s recommendations through all action stages and accumulate some scar tissue for the mistakes and pick one’s self up off the ground and dust one’s self off, one learns a fraction of what one can,” Jobs said.
 “You do get a broad cut at companies, but it’s very thin.”

 Give credit where credit’s due, the progress in the business world would not be possible without consulting firms.
 In addition to their contribution to organizations’ advancement, they also inspired many with their cultural codes and practices.
 That being said, I doubt that consultancies mind their responsibility towards people as much as they do towards the “entities.”
 According to a study, only 10% of business leaders state that they have a fulfilling experience working with consultancy firms.

 Consulting firms constantly push the agenda of organizational transformation for their clients; however, we see little effort on their side when it comes to challenging their structures and methodologies.